Bowed tendon: Bandage bows

 Bandage bows are caused by applying a bandage too tightly, creating an acute pressure injury to the tendons.
 The compression may cause the area to swell once the bandage is removed, giving a "bowed" appearance.
 However, the damage is often just to the skin and not to the tendon itself, but tendon injury can occur from impaired blood flow.

 Horses with bandage bows usually respond to sweats or poultices.
 These treatments must be applied under a bandage that is not tightly fitted and the bandage should only be left on for a few hours.
 Cold hosing, NSAIDs and DMSO may also help.

 Signs of tendinitis in horses

 Signs of acute tendinitis include swelling, heat, and pain when the affected area is palpated.
 If mild, swelling may not be readily apparent, although there will still be heat and pain in the area, as well as mild lameness.
-If more severe, the injury is usually accompanied by moderate lameness (2-3 on a scale of 5) with obvious swelling.
+If more severe, the injury is usually accompanied by moderate lameness (2–3 on a scale of 5) with obvious swelling.

-It is important not only to palpate the SDFT but the branches of the SDFT, the DDFT, check ligament, and suspensory ligament as well.
+It is important to palpate not only the SDFT but the branches of the SDFT, the DDFT, check ligament, and suspensory ligament as well.
 These structures could have been damaged at the same time as the SDFT.
 Both legs should be checked, although tendinitis usually only occurs in one leg.

 When the tendon is healed, it will still have a thickened, bowed appearance that feels firm and woody.
 However, all heat, lameness, and pain should disappear.